Student Finance

 Guaranteed institutional aid amounts do not include any additional aid received through an appeal.
 Additional aid granted through an appeal is not renewable, therefore an appeal form must be submitted each aid year by the August 15th deadline.
 All requests will be formally reviewed after the deadline and determinations will be made by September 30th, unless otherwise notified.

-Students may submit the FAFSA any time after October 1st using Hofstra University's school code 002732.
+Students may submit the FAFSA form after October 1st using Hofstra University's school code 002732.

 To complete the FAFSA, students must: